OnyekachiSamuel/PostIt-App/README.md

 - PostgreSQL - PostgreSQL, often simply Postgres, is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards compliance.
 - Sequelize - Sequelize is a promise-based ORM for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

+## Limitations
+- Currently, authenticated user can only create a group but cannot delete a group created
+- Users added to a group cannot be removed
+- Read messages by users are not being archived.
+- Real-time in-app notification for message posted to a group was not handled

+## Frequently Asked Questions
+- What is postIt app all about? postIt app is a simple application that allows friends and colleagues create groups for notifications purpose.
+With this app, members in a group can interact with each other by posting their messages in the group.
+- What are the steps on how to use the app?
+* First, Sign up by creating a new account
+* Once account is created, proceed to  create a group and add your prefered users to the group you created
+* Then you can post message to the group you created for all members of the group.

 ## CONTRIBUTING